hqwrong/minitox/README.md

 The only lib required is libtoxcore:

-> gcc -o mtox mtox.c -ltoxcore
+> gcc -o minitox minitox.c -ltoxcore